Skip to Main Nav Skip to Main Content Skip to Footer Content

 The oral argument will also be livestreamed for public viewing via the Judiciary’s YouTube channel at YouTube.com/hawaiicourts.

-Attorneys for Respondent-Appellee STATE OF HAWAI‘I:
+Attorney for Petitioner/Plaintiff-Appellee STATE OF HAWAII:

 Brief Description: